Accounts Payable Recovery Audit: Three Paths to Recovery

 Recovery audits do not return a single undifferentiated pool of "errors."
 They return a predictable set of finding categories, each with its own root cause and its own detection signal.
 If you recognize any one of these patterns from your own AP history, the rest will almost certainly be present too, in volumes you have not yet measured.

-- Duplicate payments.
+• Duplicate payments.
 The same supplier invoice paid twice.
 The usual cause is not a broken system but field variation that defeats naive deduplication: a leading zero dropped from the invoice number, a trailing letter added to distinguish a reissue, a reference-number prefix attached by one AP clerk and not another, a vendor master carrying two legal-name variants that both collected payment runs.
-Duplicate payments are typically the single largest finding category by dollar value, and duplicate payment recovery audit work consistently ranks as the highest-yield component of a broader pass.
+Duplicate payments are often one of the cleanest finding categories because the evidence is concrete: the same supplier, same or similar invoice reference, similar amount, and two payment events.

-- VAT reclaim opportunities.
+• VAT reclaim opportunities.
 Non-domestic VAT paid on cross-border transactions that could legitimately be reclaimed under local rules.
 This is a specialist category.
 Most generalist recovery passes miss it entirely because the reclaim logic varies by jurisdiction, by transaction type, and by the buyer's registration status in each territory.
+Domestic US sales-and-use tax sits in an analogous category; manufacturers in particular often pay tax on machinery, MRO, utilities, and capital equipment that qualified for an exemption, and a reverse sales tax audit aimed at recovering manufacturing overpayments is the targeted vehicle for clawing those dollars back.

 To anchor the scale of this leakage, the most credible primary-sourced benchmark comes from APQC's Open Standards Benchmarking program.
 According to APQC benchmarking data reported by CFO.com on duplicate and erroneous payments, duplicate or erroneous payments account for 0.8% of annual disbursements at top-performing organizations and more than 2% at bottom-quartile performers, a gap that translates into substantial recoverable dollars at scale.